daattali/beautiful-jekyll/_posts/2020-08-29-how-to-have-quiet-time-with-kids.md

 ## The key is consistency

 If you really desire a quiet time for your family, know that it may get harder before it gets easier.
 New things are just harder to implement because they are new.
-But, from nine years of quiet time over here, the upfront work was definitely worth it!
+But, from ten years of quiet time over here, the upfront work was definitely worth it!
 I really look forward to quiet time every day and the kids do too (most of the time).
+[Here is a blog](https://nurtureandthriveblog.com/quiet-time-for-kids/) I found on the scientific long term benefits of having a daily quiet time with kids:

+1. Provides space for your child's developing creativity.
+2. Increases your child's autonomy.
+3. Provides a chance to recenter and recharge.

-## A look at our quiet time right now
+### A look at our quiet time right now

 While I put the baby for a nap at 1, my boys: